emingchiou/sequence_analysis/README.md

 -Ex: Is there protein sequences with G and E content over 40% within 100 consecutive amino acids in human?
 Where do they locate at?

--Input: Species, target aa (1~3 kinds of aa), among how many consecutive aa, percentage threshold.
+-Input: Species, among how many consecutive aa, target aa (1~3 kinds of aa), sum of the aa or respective percentage, percentage threshold.

 -Output: The extracted sequences, in which protein sequence, at which position, percentage.
 Files in FASTA and csv format.